mstilkerich/carddavclient/README.md

   for the HTTP traffic, which tends to be verbose and therefore logging for HTTP could be done to a separate location or disabled independent of the library's own log messages.

+See the [feature matrix](doc/QUIRKS.md) for which services to my observations support which features; the file also contains a list of the known issues I am aware of with the different servers.

 ## Tested Servers

 Currently, this library has been tested to interoperate with: